 How To Set Up & Start A Business In Gambia

 Setting up or starting a new business in The Gambia can be both exciting and rewarding, but it is also full of challenges.
-We can advise on company formation, business registration, financial status, company & business laws, taxes, employment, permits, licences and other business issues that you will need to consider.

 The level of commitment that you will need should not be underestimated.
 The success of your business will partly depend on your attitude and skills.
 This means being honest about a range of issues – your knowledge, your financial status and the personal qualities that you can bring to your new business.